telerik/xaml-docs/controls/radcallout/features/popupusage/calloutpopupsettings.md

 This article will list the key properties provided by the __CalloutPopupSettings__ class.

 * __AutoClose__: A __boolean__ property that gets or sets a value indicating whether the host Popup of the callout will automatically close.
 By default, the control will capture the mouse, so clicking outside of the RadCallout, will close it.
-When this behavior is disabled, the control can be closed from the __CalloutPopupServiceClose() or CloseAll()__ method.
+When this behavior is disabled, the control can be closed from the __CalloutPopupService.Close() or CloseAll()__ method.

-* __ShowAnimationType__: A property of type __CalloutAnimation__ that gets or sets gets or sets the type of Telerik.Windows.Controls.Animation.AnimationManager shown animation.
+* __ShowAnimationType__: A property of type __CalloutAnimation__ that gets or sets the type of shown animation.

-* __CloseAnimationType__: A property of type __CalloutAnimation__ that gets or sets gets or sets the type of Telerik.Windows.Controls.Animation.AnimationManager close animation.
+* __CloseAnimationType__: A property of type __CalloutAnimation__ that gets or sets the type of close animation.

 	The __CalloutAnimation__ is an enumeration and it allows the following values:
 	* __None__